ajimix/asana-translate-chrome/README.md

 **Geek install**

-- Download the github project
+- Download the github project or clone it.

 - Go to your Google Chrome extensions page or enter **chrome://extensions** into chrome url bar